Point-of-view shot: Notable examples

-In making 1927's Napoléon, director Abel Gance wrapped a camera and much of the lens in sponge padding so that it could be punched by other actors to portray the leading character's point of view during a fist fight, part of a larger snowball fight between schoolboys including young Napoleon.
-Gance wrote in the technical scenario that the camera "defends itself as if it were Bonaparte himself.
-It is in the fortress and fights back.
-It clambers on the wall of snow and jumps down, as if it were human.
+1927's Napoléon, directed by Abel Gance, is considered the first example of the POV technique in film.
+The camera was wrapped in sponge padding and mounted on a breastplate worn by main cameraman Jules Krugerg.
+Gance wrote in the technical scenario that the camera "defends itself as if it were Bonaparte himself... as if it were human.
 A punch in the lens.
 Arms at the side of the camera as if the camera itself had arms.
-Camera K falls on the ground, struggles, gets up."
-In the scenario, "Camera K" refers to Gance's main photographer, Jules Kruger, who wore the camera mounted to a breastplate strapped to his chest for these shots.
+[Krugerg] falls on the ground, struggles, gets up."

-POV shots were used extensively by Alfred Hitchcock for various narrative effects.
+Alfred Hitchcock used POV shots extensively in his films, often to explore the subjective psychology of the characters.
+His film Rear Window (1954) famously employs this technique to position the audience in the voyeuristic role of the main character witnessing a crime from his window.

 In Dr. Jekyll and Mr. Hyde (1931), director Rouben Mamoulian uses a beginning point-of-view shot.

-The long running British sitcom Peep Show is filmed entirely in point-of-view shots.
+The long running British sitcom Peep Show is filmed entirely in POV shots.
+At a 2015 preview screening of the final series, David Mitchell half-jokingly said: "Filming things POV is a stupid way to film things.
+It's much harder to do than the normal way of filming.
+It could not be clearer to me after all these years why no other programme is filmed that way."

-The film Friday the 13th often showed the killer's perspective, and the killer was not revealed until the end.
-Often POV shots are used in horror and thriller movies to make the audience see only that much which one person sees, adding in to the suspense.
+The film Friday the 13th often portrays the killer's perspective, and the killer is not revealed until the end.
+Introducing the killer through their point-of-view is a common trope in horror and thriller movies.

+The film The Silence of the Lambs (film) (1991) utilizes the killer POV trope, and contains a large number of shots shown from protagonist Clarice Starling's (Jodie Foster) POV, adding suspense.

 The Plainclothesman, an early US television series, assumed the title character's POV.

 Enter the Void (2009) by Gaspar Noé is shot from the first-person viewpoint, although in an unusual way, since most of the movie involves an out-of-body experience.

 The action film Hardcore Henry (2015) consists entirely of POV shots, presenting events from the perspective of the title character, in the style of a first-person shooter video game.

 Nearly the entire film Maniac is shot from the murderer's point of view, with his face being shown only in reflections and occasionally in the third person.

+The season 5 premiere of Broad City, titled "Stories", is almost entirely filmed in a point-of-view (POV) style, specifically resembling a social media story captured on iPhones.

 The documentary I Didn't See You There (2022) is shot from the physical perspective of director Reid Davenport, largely from his electric wheelchair.
 The film expands the scope of point-of-view cinema towards a disabled aesthetic generated by Davenport's embodiment.

+The Australian films Australian Rules (2002), Romulus, My Father (2007), and True History of the Kelly Gang (2019) each use a point-of-view shot to illustrate the perspective of a young boy protagonist.